Materials-Consortia/schemas/defs/v1.2/units/si/1981/temporary/rem.md

 **Description:** The "roentgen equivalent man" (rem) is a unit used in radioprotection meant to represent a dose of any ionizing radiation comparable in effect to one roentgen of high-voltage x-radiation, taken to be equal to 10⁻² Sv using the 1967 SI units.

-The rem appear in the International System of Units (SI), 4th ed.
+The rem unit appears in the International System of Units (SI), 4th ed.
 (1981) defined as "1 rem = 1 cSv = 10⁻² Sv" with the footnote: "The rem is a special unit used in radioprotection to express the equivalent dose."

 **Resources:**